apache/spark/docs/structured-streaming-kafka-integration.md

   <td>none (next preference is <code>endingOffsets</code>)</td>
   <td>batch query</td>
   <td>The end point when a batch query is ended, a json string specifying an ending timestamp for each TopicPartition.
   Please refer the details on timestamp offset options below.
-If the matched offset doesn't exist, the offset will be set to latest.<p/>
+If Kafka doesn't return the matched offset, the offset will be set to latest.<p/>
   Note: <code>endingOffsetsByTimestamp</code> takes precedence over <code>endingOffsets</code>.
   </td>
 </tr>